Please use the following manual as a reference for the application process and its requirements:

 (3) Please verify the delivered service phase matches the installed generation phase, i.e., single phase service = single phase inverter, 3-phase service = 3-phase inverter.
 Note: All three-phase Y-connected systems require three-phase connected inverters.

 c.
-Mail all originals for review and approval to EPE at the address listed below:
+Mail all forms for review and approval to EPE at the address listed below:

 P.O.
 Box 982